What is a key account?

 Most sales leaders and teams are because they don’t identify and engage with everyone involved.
-But extensive and highly credible research backs this up.

-It’s all too easy to engage with the active and obvious buyers in the process, yet the ones we don’t identify often have influence or the power of veto.
+It is all too easy to engage with the active and obvious buyers in the process, yet the ones we don’t identify often have influence or the power of veto.

 Alongside this increase in the number of buyer contacts involved there’s also been a decentralisation of buying power.
 This doesn’t mean that decision makers are no longer decision makers, because they are.